Crane LMI Computer Replacement Experts

 • Full lockout capabilities

-We usually complete several of these boom truck systems a year for customers, many of whom are in the tree service industry.
-The National boom truck is particularly simple as it requires only a load sensor and a cable reel.
-The original anti two block system can be reused if it is in good condition, thereby saving that whole expense.
+We usually complete several of these boom truck systems a month for customers, many of whom are in the tree service industry.
+The National boom truck is particularly simple as it requires only a load sensor and length / angle sensor.
+The original anti two block system can be reused if it is in good condition, thereby saving that expense.

 Shuttlelift CD5540F